nathanlem1/SVM_PyTorch/README.md

 This repository implements a linear Support Vector Machine (SVM) using [PyTorch](https://github.com/pytorch/pytorch).
 The linear SVM can be implemented using fully connected layer and multi-class classification hinge loss in PyTorch.
 We also include a logistic regression which uses cross-entropy loss which internally computes softmax.
-In this implementation, we also include regularization techniques such as L1 (LASSO - Least Absolute Shrinkage and Selection Operator), L2 (Ridge) and Elastic Net (combination of L1 and L2) based on [Lecture note](http://cs231n.stanford.edu/slides/2020/lecture_3.pdf).
+In this implementation, we also include regularization techniques such as L1 (LASSO - Least Absolute Shrinkage and Selection Operator) which leads to sparsity, L2 (Ridge) and Elastic Net (combination of L1 and L2) based on [Lecture note](http://cs231n.stanford.edu/slides/2020/lecture_3.pdf).

 We think this repository can be used as a complementary to the [pytorch-tutorial](https://github.com/nathanlem1/pytorch-tutorial) which implements traditional supervised machine learning algorithms such as linear regression, logistic regression and feedforward neural